What Happens After Mediation Settlement?

 What Happens if the Other Party Tries to Get Out of the Settlement?

 If the defendant in your case tries to get out of obeying the terms of the mediation settlement that they agreed to, the court will have the legal authority to enforce the agreement and impose sanctions for any violations.
-These sanctions could include:
+These sanctions could include the following:

 - Paying for attorney fees